Gravitational Wave Signatures from Lepton Number Breaking Phase Transitions with Flat Potentials: Effective Flat Potential at Finite Temperature

 The starting point is the Lagrangian \bea \mathcal{L} = (D^\mu \Phi)^\dagger (D_\mu \Phi) - V(\Phi), \eea where $\Phi$ is a complex scalar field transforming under $SU(2)$, and the covariant derivative is defined as \bea D_\mu \Phi_a = \partial_\mu \Phi_a - i g A^b_{\mu a} \Phi_b, \eea with $a,b = 1,2$ labeling the $SU(2)$ indices and $g$ the gauge coupling constant.
 If fermions are introduced, at least two different representations are required to write Yukawa couplings invariant under $SU(2)$ – for example, one doublet and one singlet representation – so that couplings between the fermions and the scalar field are allowed.
 The well-known generators of $SU(2)$ are the Pauli matrices, and we choose the conventional form of generators $\tau_i$ as follows: \bea \sigma_1 = , \quad \sigma_2 = , \quad \sigma_3 = ,\quad \tau_i = \frac{1}{2}\sigma_i. \eea There are two possible patterns of symmetry breaking: \bea SU(2) \longrightarrow U(1), \eea and \bea SU(2) \longrightarrow \mathds{1}, \eea the first one achieved through the adjoint representation of $SU(2)$ while the second through the fundamental.
 We discuss both of them in the following sections.

 In this breaking pattern, the adjoint representation allows the scalar field to develop a vacuum expectation value that preserves a $U(1)$ subgroup of $SU(2)$, corresponding to rotations around a specific axis in the internal space.
 This partial breaking is physically relevant in models where gauge symmetry is broken in stages, potentially connecting to electroweak or grand unified theories \footnote{In this $SU(2)\to U(1)$ breaking, monopoles arise since the homotopy groups $\pi_2(SU(2)/U(1))\cong\pi_1(U(1))\cong\mathbb{Z}$.
 To remove them, one can embed the theory in a larger simply connected group $\widetilde{G}$ broken to a subgroup $\widetilde{H}$ with trivial $\pi_1(\widetilde{H})$.
 For example, $SU(3)\to SU(2)$ yields $\widetilde{G}/\widetilde{H}\cong S^5$ with $\pi_1=\pi_2=\mathds{1}$, so no monopoles or strings appear.
-The embedding is natural in this context because we are thinking that this breaking maybe happening at a given stage in the breaking route from the GUT group to the SM.}.
+The embedding is natural in this context because we are thinking that this breaking may be happening at a given stage in the breaking route from the GUT group to the SM.
+Another possibility is that the brief period of thermal inflation dilutes the monopole abundance through entropy production, leading to an exponential suppression of the yield, with the final abundance set by the reheating temperature.}.
 In this scenario, the Lagrangian takes the following form:

 For the adjoint representation, we define the scalar field as \bea \Phi = \phi_i \tau_i, \quad i = 1,2,3, \eea where we expand the scalar field $\Phi$ around the vev as follows \bea \Phi= . \eea This vacuum configuration also satisfies \bea \left[ \tau^i, \langle \Phi \rangle \right] = 0, \eea for $i=3$, meaning the vacuum is invariant under the $U(1)$ subgroup generated by $\tau_3$.
 The unbroken $U(1)$ generator $\tau_3$ commutes with the VEV, while the broken generators $\tau_1$ and $\tau_2$ do not, leading to two massive gauge bosons and one massless gauge boson.
 Using the $SU(2)$ algebra